a2z-ice/spring-cloud-with-kubernetes/linux/SELinux.md

 # To allow ftp_home access
 setsebool -P ftp_home_dir on

 # To see logs
 cd /var/log/audit
 cat audit.log | grep -i vsftpd
-# Also able to see the log graphically using selinux troublesooter
+# Also able to see the log graphically using selinux troublesooter from Application (redhat manue) > Sundry

 getsebool
 # To see more detail